Plan authoring sites for cross-site publishing in SharePoint Server

 Plan design and branding for SharePoint authoring sites

 As was mentioned earlier in this article, the structure of the authoring sites can differ from the structure of publishing sites.
-Likewise, the appearance of those sites can also be very different.
+Likewise, the appearance of those sites can also be different.
 If you want content authors to have a WYSIWYG user experience on the authoring site, you can use similar master pages, page layouts, and cascading style sheets to design the authoring site.
 However, the actual publishing sites might have different designs because of branding or other requirements.
-Therefore, the authoring site will not provide a complete WYSIWYG experience.
+Therefore, the authoring site won't provide a complete WYSIWYG experience.

-Even if you do not plan to apply the same branding to the authoring site that you use on the publishing site, if you plan to use Pages library content, you still have to plan for the basic page layouts that authors will use.
+Even if you don't plan to apply the same branding to the authoring site that you use on the publishing site, if you plan to use Pages library content, you still have to plan for the basic page layouts that authors will use.
 As you plan the design of the authoring site, consider the following questions:

 What content types must you have?
 You can create custom content types that use the Article Page content type as the parent content type.
 You can add site columns to the custom content type, which will be included as page fields in any page layouts that you create by using the custom content type.